 Or, maybe you’re someone who always clears your plate out of habit, or not wanting to waste food.

-Regardless of how hungry or full you are, it’s commonplace to finish everything on your plate, with disregard to your internal hunger, fullness and satiety signals.
+Regardless of how hungry or full you are, it may feel common to have to finish everything on your plate.
+Disregarding your internal hunger, fullness and satiety signals.